emissary-ingress/emissary/docs/howtos/cert-manager.md

 # Cert-Manager and Ambassador Edge Stack

-**Note:** Cert-manager release v0.15 [removed legacy CRD support](https://cert-manager.io/docs/installation/upgrading/upgrading-0.14-0.15/).
+**Note:** This document assumes cert-manager  v0.15 or greater.
 This document has been updated to use CRD standards specified in v0.15.
-For more details about upgrading existing installations of cert-manager, see the [Upgrading](https://cert-manager.io/docs/installation/upgrading/) page

-cert-manager is still required for DNS-01 challenges for wildcard domains and when using Ambassador OSS.
+[Legacy CRD support](https://cert-manager.io/docs/installation/upgrading/upgrading-0.14-0.15/) was removed in cert-manager v0.15, see their [upgrading](https://cert-manager.io/docs/installation/upgrading/) document for more info.

 ---

 Creating and managing certificates in Kubernetes is made simple with Jetstack's [cert-manager](https://github.com/jetstack/cert-manager).
 Cert-manager will automatically create and renew TLS certificates and store them in Kubernetes secrets for easy use in a cluster.
 Ambassador will automatically watch for secret changes and reload certificates upon renewal.

-Note: Ambassador Edge Stack will automatically create and renew TLS certificates with the HTTP-01 challenge.
+**Note:** Ambassador Edge Stack will automatically create and renew TLS certificates with the HTTP-01 challenge.
 You should use cert-manager if you need support for the DNS-01 challenge and/or wildcard certificates.

 ## Install Cert-Manager

 There are many different ways to [install cert-manager](https://docs.cert-manager.io/en/latest/getting-started/install.html).
 For simplicity, we will use Helm v3.

-1. Add the `jetstack` repository.
+1. Create the cert-manager CRDs.
     ```shell
-    helm repo add jetstack https://charts.jetstack.io && helm repo update
+    kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.crds.yaml
     ```

-2. Apply cert-manager CRD manifest.
+2. Add the `jetstack` Helm repository.
     ```shell
-    kubectl apply -f https://github.com/jetstack/cert-manager/releases/latest/download/cert-manager.crds.yaml
+    helm repo add jetstack https://charts.jetstack.io && helm repo update
     ```

 3. Install cert-manager.